ReGA: Model-Based Safeguard for LLMs via Representation-Guided Abstraction: Methodology

 \subsection{Abstract Model Construction}

 Existing literature has explored various types of formal models for abstraction, such as DTMC and Deterministic Finite Automata (DFAs).
-In this work, we utilize the DTMC as the abstraction model, since the vocabulary of LLMs is significantly large, the token-relevant transition models (\textit{i.e.}, the abstract state transition matrix is modeled for different tokens) like automata are not feasible.
+In this work, we utilize the DTMC as the abstraction model, since the vocabulary of LLMs is significantly large, the token-relevant transition models (\textit{i.e.}, the abstract state transition matrix is modeled for different tokens) like automata are not feasible~\cite{song2024luna}.
 A DTMC model can be formally defined as follows:

-\begin{definition}[Discrete Time Markov Chain, DTMC] A DTMC is a tuple $(S, T)$, where $S$ is the set of abstract states and $T:S\times S\to[0,1]$ is the transition probability matrix. \end{definition} Note that we omit other components like the probability distribution of initial states in complete DTMCs, since they are not modeled in our framework. \textbf{Concrete states construction}.
+\begin{definition}[Discrete Time Markov Chain, DTMC] A DTMC is a tuple $(S, T)$, where $S$ is the set of abstract states and $T:S\times S\to[0,1]$ is the transition probability matrix. \end{definition} Note that we omit other components like the probability distribution of initial states in complete DTMCs, since they are not modeled in our framework.

+\textbf{Concrete states construction}.
 Before constructing the abstract (safety) states, we need to model the concrete safety state building from the safety representations.
 Given a tokenized input $x$, its \textbf{concrete safety state} is modeled by the activations along the safety representations as

 Intuitively, each dimension of $s(x)$ corresponds to the numerical magnitude of a particular safety representation $r_i$, which can be intuitively interpreted as the activation of a specific safety concept~\cite{zou2023representation,pan2025hidden}.
 Thus, the overall $s(x)$ models the safety state across a few safety concepts as a $ K$-dimensional vector.